 This Vegan ONE POT Butternut Squash soup will warm you up this Fall and Winter Season!
 It is creamy (even without any added cream), rich in Vitamin A and so easy to make!

 In a large stock pot or Dutch oven, heat the olive oil over medium heat.
-Then add in the onions and garlic.
-Saute for 6-8 minutes, or until onions become translucent.
+Then add in the onions and season with a pinch of salt and pepper.
+Cook for ~5 minutes stirring occasionally.
+Then add in the garlic and cook for another 1 minute.

-Using an immersion blender and blend until mixture is smooth and no butternut squash cubes are left behind.
-Once it is smooth, add in your lasagna noodles - or pasta of choice.
+Using an immersion blender, blend until soup is smooth and no butternut squash cubes are left behind.
+(You can also use a blender for this step).
+Once it is smooth, add in your lasagna noodles – or pasta of choice. (optional to add in pasta, we make it all the time without noodles too!)

-Option if not vegan: Can stir in 1/2 cup heavy cream!
+Option if not vegan: Can stir in 1/2 cup heavy cream to make it creamy!
 Serve immediately.
 Soup can be made in advance.
 Cook off pasta separately and add in noodles prior to serving.